Nuitka/Nuitka/Developer_Manual.rst

      # Remember b has two delayed iteration
      del a

-  When then "a" is deleted, it's being told "onReleased".
+  When then ``a`` is deleted, it's being told "onReleased".
 The value friend will then decide through the value friend state "used iterator 2 times", that it may drop them.

   .. code-block:: python